 Engoo Blog Language Tips

-It's nice to get positive attention because of skills, accomplishments or even looks.
-However, most people are careful to not appear arrogant, or overly confident.
-There are a few simple English phrases you can use when you want to reduce or avoid attention you receive.
+It's nice to get positive attention because of our skill, accomplishments or even looks.
+But when accepting compliments, most people are careful to not appear arrogant, or too confident.

 I dabble.